Hair Plugs: What Are They and Can You Still Get Them?

 Surgeons then inserted the plugs into balding areas as needed: the more severe the hair loss, the more plugs required.
 However, this technique cultivated a hairline that looked unnatural and resembled a doll’s scalp.

 Doctors continued to hone the process, though.
 Grafts became smaller over time, and led to more natural, realistic hair restoration.
-As a result, hair plugs were less popular by the start of the 21st century, and were replaced by the FUT method.
+As a result, hair plugs were less popular by the start of the 21st century, and were replaced by the FUT hair transplantation method.

 FUT involves cutting a section of skin from the rear of the scalp to extract its follicles, then preparing them for implantation into target areas.